mochiyaki/accountability-agent/README.md

 # Agent Accountable!
-- set the goal, measure and end time
+- set the goal🎯, measure📏 and end time⌛
-- the agent will help you to track your progress
+- our agents 🐷🐯🐻🐱🐮 will help you to track your progress and give you rewards!

 ## Purpose
 This program helps you `set personal goals, track your progress, and visualize how well you are doing over time`.
 Think of it as a combination of a digital journal, contract system, and progress tracker.